Alzheimer’s and Storytelling: Sharing Memories With Loved Ones

 However, more rigorous scientific research is needed to fully substantiate these claims.

-It is recommended that this approach be used as an adjunct to traditional rather than a standalone treatment for Alzheimer’s disease.
+It is recommended that this approach be used as an adjunct to traditional medications rather than a standalone treatment for Alzheimer’s disease.

 How is the family’s involvement important in the storytelling therapy for Alzheimer’s patients?